-"The only conflict that is worse than one that is intended is one that is unintended." - U.S. Vice President Joseph Biden.
+"The only conflict that is worse than one that is intended is one that is unintended." - Former U.S. Vice President Joe Biden.
 December 3, 2013, Tokyo.

-Tying the Adversary's Hands: Crises, Provocation, and Inadvertent War
+Tying the Adversary's Hands: Provocation, Crisis Escalation, and Inadvertent War

 "Provocation, Crisis Escalation, and Inadvertent War."
 (Presented at APSA 2015, ISA 2016, Harvard International Security Conference 2017)